Harshmars/aseprite-export-select-and-remove-multiple-slices/README.md

 A collection of Aseprite scripts for efficient slice management.

 ## Installation
-1. Download the latest `harsh-plug-ins.aseprite-extension`.
+1. Download the latest by clicking `harsh-plug-ins.aseprite-extension`and click view raw.
 ![how to download](https://github.com/Harshmars/aseprite-export-select-and-remove-multiple-slices/blob/main/gifs/How%20to%20download.gif)

 2. Open Aseprite, go to `Edit > Preferences > Extensions`.